-The Company has recognized the importance of its internal control by focusing on the internal control system in key activities that is sufficient and appropriate for its business operation in order to increase its efficiency and effectiveness.
+The Company has recognized the importance of its of business ethics, manual of good corporate governance internal control by focusing on the internal control system in key activities that is sufficient and appropriate for its business operation in order to increase its efficiency and effectiveness.
 The Board of Directors has assigned the Audit Committee to review the adequacy of the existing internal control system, to assess the accuracy and transparency of the financial reports and to ensure that the Company comply to the regulations and related laws when entering into any connected transactions with no conflicts of interest before proposing to the Board of Directors.
-The Company's internal audit team is responsible for reviewing the day-to-day operation and reporting the audit results directly to the Audit Committee to increase the efficiency of internal control.
+The Company's internal audit team is responsible for reviewing the dayto-day operation and reporting the audit results directly to the Audit Committee to increase the efficiency of internal control.